 Results

-Later generation transcriptions yielded faster responses
+Later generation transcriptions yielded more efficient responding

-Participants began by learning through trial-and-error to associate four labels with four categories of environmental sounds.
+Participants began by learning through trial-and-error to associate four written labels with four categories of environmental sounds.
 The small number of categories made this an easy task (mean accuracy after the first block of 24 trials was 81%; Fig. S4).
 Participants learning transcriptions of first or last generation imitations did not differ in overall accuracy, p = 0.887, or reaction time, p = 0.616.
 After this initial learning phase (i.e. after the first block of trials), accuracy performance quickly reached ceiling and did not differ between groups p = 0.775.
-However, participants learning last generation transcriptions responded more quickly in subsequent blocks than participants learning first generation transcriptions, b = -114.13 (SE = 52.06), t(39.9) = -2.19, p = 0.034 (Fig. 6A).
+However, the response times of participants learning last generation transcriptions declined more rapidly with practice, than participants learning first generation transcriptions, b = -114.13 (SE = 52.06), t(39.9) = -2.19, p = 0.034 (Fig. 6A).
 These faster responses suggest that, in addition to becoming more stable both in terms of acoustic and orthographic properties, repeating imitations makes them easier to process as category labels.
-We predict that given a harder task (i.e., more than four categories and 16 exemplars) would yield differences in accuracy as well.
+We predict that given a harder task (i.e., more than four categories and 16 exemplars) would yield differences in initial learning rates as well.

-Later generation transcriptions were generalized more quickly
+Later generation transcriptions were better generalized

 Next, we examined whether transcriptions from last generation imitations were easier to generalize to novel category exemplars.
 To test this hypothesis, we compared RTs on trials immediately prior to the introduction of novel sounds (new category members) and the first trials after the block transition (±6 trials).
 The results revealed a reliable interaction between the generation of the transcribed imitation and the block transition, b = -110.77 (SE = 52.84), t(39.7) = -2.10, p = 0.042 (Fig. 6B).
 This result suggests that transcriptions from later generation imitations were easier to generalize to new category members.

 Figure 6 Repeated imitations made for better category labels.
 Participants learned novel labels (transcriptions of first or last generation imitations) for categories of environmental sounds.
 A. Mean RTs for correct responses in the category learning experiment with ±1 SE.
 Participants achieved faster RTs in matching transcribed labels to environmental sounds for labels transcribed from later compared to earlier generation imitations.
 B. Cost of generalizing to new category members with ±1 SE.
 After each block of trials, new environmental sounds were introduced, requiring participants to generalize the previously learned category labels to new category members.
-There was a generalization cost for first generation labels, but not last generation labels.
+There was a generalization cost for the first generation labels, but not the last generation labels.

 Discussion